Illinois State hosts Comer and Evansville

 Normal, Illinois; Sunday, 3 p.m.
 EST

-BOTTOM LINE: Evansville plays Illinois State after Tayshawn Comer scored 20 points in Evansville’s 65-61 loss to the Drake Bulldogs.
+BOTTOM LINE: Evansville visits Illinois State after Tayshawn Comer scored 20 points in Evansville’s 65-61 loss to the Drake Bulldogs.

-The Redbirds have gone 11-4 in home games.
-Illinois State averages 76.6 points while outscoring opponents by 3.6 points per game.
+The Redbirds are 11-4 in home games.
+Illinois State scores 76.6 points and has outscored opponents by 3.6 points per game.

-The Purple Aces are 8-11 in conference play.
-Evansville ranks sixth in the MVC with 23.2 defensive rebounds per game led by Tanner Cuff averaging 5.2.
+The Purple Aces have gone 8-11 against MVC opponents.
+Evansville allows 70.9 points to opponents while being outscored by 4.0 points per game.

-Illinois State averages 10.2 made 3-pointers per game, 1.8 more made shots than the 8.4 per game Evansville gives up.
-Evansville averages 66.9 points per game, 6.1 fewer points than the 73.0 Illinois State gives up to opponents.
+Illinois State scores 76.6 points, 5.7 more per game than the 70.9 Evansville gives up.
+Evansville averages 7.1 made 3-pointers per game this season, 1.9 fewer made shots on average than the 9.0 per game Illinois State gives up.

-TOP PERFORMERS: Chase Walker is averaging 15.4 points and six rebounds for the Redbirds.
+TOP PERFORMERS: Chase Walker is scoring 15.4 points per game and averaging 6.0 rebounds for the Redbirds.
 Johnny Kinziger is averaging 2.6 made 3-pointers over the last 10 games.

-Gabriel Pozzato is shooting 31.3% from beyond the arc with 1.9 made 3-pointers per game for the Purple Aces, while averaging 15.5 points.
-Comer is averaging 20.8 points and five assists over the last 10 games.
+Comer is averaging 16.2 points and 4.2 assists for the Purple Aces.
+Gabriel Pozzato is averaging 16.9 points over the last 10 games.

 LAST 10 GAMES: Redbirds: 5-5, averaging 75.4 points, 27.5 rebounds, 14.7 assists, 5.6 steals and 1.8 blocks per game while shooting 48.2% from the field.
 Their opponents have averaged 76.0 points per game.